Mother calls Fort Worth police for help, gets arrested after ugly confrontation

 Just before relatives were getting ready to call police, Craig said she saw that the man was already on the phone with them.
 He was saying there were a lot of “them here now,” Craig said.

-While many of the nation’s largest cities have been enthralled in Black Lives Matter protests in recent months, mostly because of controversial shootings of black men by police, Fort Worth has been mostly immune to racially charged incidents.
+While many of the nation’s largest cities have been the focus of Black Lives Matter protests in recent months, mostly because of controversial shootings of black men by police, Fort Worth has been mostly immune to racially charged incidents.

 “We need to break through now to the next generation of kids out there so they understand we’re here to provide a service to them, “ Fitzgerald said.